LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Understanding Company Strategy: New Tech Leader Series](http://katemats.com/understanding-company-strategy-new-tech-leader-series/) - by kate{mats}.
 Takeaway: "The very first thing you need to do in a leadership role is understand the goals of the company and the way your organization fits into that strategy."
 Provides the steps to make that happen.

  - [What Are Common Mistakes That New or Inexperienced Managers Make?](https://www.quora.com/Management/What-are-common-mistakes-that-new-or-inexperienced-managers-make/answer/Ian-McAllister) - by Ian McAllister.
 Takeaway: Some of them include being slow to deal with performance issues, not investing in recruiting or team development, taking credit for others' work and blaming, and simply not leading.

+- [What Stops Us from Transitioning Into a Leadership Role](https://www.youtube.com/watch?v=cBTpbPzm838) - by Femgineer.
+Takeaway: A chat with leadership coach Jean Hsu about why our perception of who or what we think it takes to be in a role is often wrong, and why we are more capable of learning and growing in a new role than we realize.

 - [What’s Your Learning Stack?](https://mystudentvoices.com/whats-your-learning-stack-55f8639c3d56) - by Mattan Griffel and Álvaro Sanmartín.
 Takeaway: Analogous to a tech stack, a learning stack codifies how learning is done in an org.